MissingRoberto/empty-repo/README.md

 # empty-repo
-Used to quickly check git commands or availability..
+Used to quickly check git commands or availability.